A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing: Numerical study

 To examine the performance of the proposed PBCD algorithm (i.e. Algorithm \ref{mainalg1}), we conduct in this section a set of numerical experiments on three networks frequently used in the transportation literature as benchmarks: the network from \cite{hearn1998solving}, hereafter referred to as the Hearn's network (Section \ref{sec:hearn}), the Sioux-Falls network (Section \ref{sec:realistic-1}), and the Chicago-Sketch network (Section \ref{sec:realistic-2}).
 The topology of the Hearn's network is shown in Figure \ref{fig:nn}.
 For the other two, Sioux-Falls has 24 nodes, 76 links, and 528 OD pairs, and Chicago-Sketch has 933 nodes, 2,950 links, and 93,513 OD pairs.
 In all networks, the travel time function takes the BPR form \eqref{bpr}.
 For more details of the two larger networks, the reader may consult the Transportation Networks GitHub Repository \citep{networks-github}.

 On each network, we run PBCD in various settings.
 In each test, the effectiveness of a tolling scheme obtained by our algorithm, denoted as $u^*$, is evaluated as follows.
-We first compute the UE link flow pattern $v^*$ subject to $u^*$.
+We first compute the UE link flow pattern $v^*$ under the tolling scheme $u^*$.
 Then, $F^* = F(v^*)$, i.e., the total travel time induced by $u^*$, is compared with two reference points: (1) $F^{so} = F(v^{so})$, i.e., the total travel time at the system optimal (SO) link flow pattern $v^{so}$; (2) $F^{ue} = F(v^{ue})$, i.e., the total travel time at the no-toll UE link flow pattern $v^{ue}$.
 The effectiveness of $u^*$ is gauged by the ``relative excessive delay" (R.E.D.) at $v^*$, computed by

 Clearly, the relative excessive delay must range between 0 and 1, and the closer to 0, the better.

 {The performance of the algorithm is affected by several key hyperparameters, including the initial toll levels $z_0^1$, the termination criteria in Step (2), and the penalty adjustment factors $\gamma_1$ and $\gamma_2$ in Algorithm \ref{mainalg1}.
 However, our preliminary experiments indicate that achieving a satisfactory performance consistently across different instances of CBCP problems does not require retuning most parameters.
 In our experiments, we always set $\gamma_1=1.8$ and $\gamma_2 =5.0$.
 As for the convergence test in Algorithm \ref{mainalg1}, we adopt the following termination conditions in Step 2: